 That’s because Ust-Kamenogorsk is a working town.
 From a distance you can already see the red-and-white chimneys fume.
 Coming back from a jaunt in the uber-fresh mountain air, the heavy nose of processed zinc, lead and uranium does feel shockingly unhealthy (cancer statistics agree).

 It might still be of considerable interest to those with a love of industrial archaeology and Soviet heritage.
 Everyone else will quickly move on to the beautiful mountains of the Altai.

 Ust-Kamenogorsk started off as a Russian outpost in 1720, part of a line of fortresses set up to expand Russia’s southern border, develop trade links and explore the mineral wealth of the Altai.

 Located at the strategic junction of 2 rivers, Irtysh and Ulba, it was the perfect base to coordinate the advance into Central Asia proper.

 After World War 2, the city developed into a major industrial centre for Kazakhstan’s mines with processing plants for lead, titanium, magnesium and zinc (the equipment of the zinc plant in Germany’s Magdeburg was transported here as war reparations).

 Nuclear fuel for the Soviet Union’s atomic bomb project, tested in nearby Kurchatov, was produced at the Ulba Metallurgic Plant.
 Despite a big explosion in 1990 sending a cloud of highly toxic beryllium over the city, the plant still produces fuel, these days for nuclear reactors.
 It also plays host to the world’s first low-enriched uranium fuel bank.

-The city’s industries are powered by, amongst others, 5 hydroelectric power plants damming Ulba and Irtysh.
+The city’s industries are powered by 5 hydroelectric power plants damming Ulba and Irtysh.

 Things to see and do